How to keep that travel budget long after you’ve returned home

 Know how much things cost & where

 If your favourite loaf of bread costs double in one shop, why do you always buy it there?
 Figure out who sells what you need at the best price and shop there.
+Also shop around to make sure you are not paying more than you need to for things like currency exchange or tickets to concerts or sporting events.
+There are many fee-free ticket options to explore and there is no point paying more than you have to.

-Check this dude out: Nomadic Matt has got heaps of travel budget tips that are well worth a read.
+Check this dude out: Nomadic Matt has got heaps of travel budget tips that are well worth a read

 How do you maintain your travel budget or refrain from spending money on unnecessary things once you’ve returned home from traveling?
 Go on spill, tell us in the comments below.